-In addition to the work with computers we have helped raised funds to buy easy-to-use Advanced Reading Technology like the Eye Pal Solo reading machine (OCR text-to-speech) which will read aloud any book or printed document/ newspaper, and the Cobolt TV mouse magnifier which plugs into any TV and allows you to magnify print straight onto the TV screen (kindly donated by local residents’ association ASSA).
+In addition to the work with computers we have helped raised funds to buy easy-to-use Advanced Reading Technology like the Eye Pal Solo reading machine (OCR text-to-speech) which will read aloud any book or printed document/ newspaper, and the Cobolt TV mouse magnifier which plugs into any TV and allows you to magnify print straight onto the TV screen (kindly donated by ASSA – Albert Square and St Stephens Residents Association).
 This Advanced Reading Technology enables people with low vision or print impairments like dyslexia to read books, newspapers and documents in the library as well as use the computers.

 TSL is at 180 South Lambeth Road, London SW8 1QP, halfway between Vauxhall and Stockwell tube stations.
 The number 88 and number 2 bus stop right outside at a stop called Tate Library.
 Tel: 0207 926 0705 More Information on the library is here: Tate South Lambeth Library